AFForge/ARMOR/README.md

 ## Architecture & Communication

-### Standalone Tactical Edge Node
+### Standalone Tactical Edge Node & Hybrid Topology

-The system eliminates the need for external server infrastructure and WAN internet connectivity.
+The system eliminates the need for external cloud server infrastructure and WAN internet connectivity, ensuring complete RF-emission control and resilience to electronic warfare (EW).

-The onboard microprocessor unit acts as an independent base station (Access Point / Local Server).
+The architecture is divided into two distinct layers:
+1. **Edge Execution Layer (Onboard):** A low-power microcontroller unit (ESP32) acts as the physical vehicle controller and local Access Point (AP).
+It directly interfaces with high-torque servos, drive-train motor controllers (via PWM), and manages raw sensor output.
+2. **Tactical Processing Node (Operator Terminal):** A high-performance station equipped with a dedicated GPU accelerator (NVIDIA GeForce RTX 4070 utilizing Tensor Cores) responsible for heavy computer vision workloads and AI inference.

 ### Uplink
 - The vehicle's optical module captures a raw video stream.
-- The stream is transmitted directly to the operator terminal.
+- The stream is transmitted directly to the operator terminal via low-latency Wi-Fi protocol.
-- AI processing is performed on a dedicated GPU accelerator (NVIDIA GeForce RTX 4070) utilizing Tensor Cores.
+- Real-time AI processing (detection, tracking, IFF) is performed entirely on the operator's GPU.

-### Downlink
+### Downlink & Telemetry
 - Processed targeting data, distance calculations, and HUD information are generated at the operator station.
-- Return control commands and targeting coordinates are transmitted back to the control board.
+- Return control commands, servo angles, and targeting coordinates are transmitted back to the vehicle's ESP32 control board.
-- Communication is performed using lightweight telemetry packets (WebSockets / local protocol) to minimize latency.
+- **Protocol:** Communication is performed using raw, lightweight **UDP datagrams** instead of TCP/WebSockets.
+This guarantees maximum freshness of control packages and eliminates latency spikes (*jitter*) inherent in retransmission-based protocols during real-time combat platform operation.

 ## Software Stack